AIM (software): AIM Pages

 AIM Pages was a free website released in May 2006 by AOL in replacement of AIMSpace.
 Anyone who had an AIM user name and was at least 16 years of age could create their own web page (to display an online, dynamic profile) and share it with buddies from their AIM Buddy list.

-Layout

 AIM Pages included links to the email and Instant Message of the owner, along with a section listing the owners "buddies", which included AIM user names.
 It was possible to create modules in a Module T microformat.
 Video hosting sites like Netflix and YouTube could be added to ones AIM Page, as well as other sites like Amazon.com.
 It was also possible to insert HTML code.

 The main focus of AIM Pages was the integration of external modules, like those listed above, into the AOL Instant Messenger experience.

-Discontinuation

-By late 2007, AIM Pages had been discontinued.
+By late 2007, AIM Pages were discontinued.
 After AIM Pages shutdown, links to AIM Pages were redirected to AOL Lifestream, AOL's new site aimed at collecting external modules in one place, independent of AIM buddies.
 AOL Lifestream was shut down February 24, 2017.